Interventions, Where and How? Experimental Design for Causal Models at Scale: Summary and Conclusions

 \section{Summary and Conclusions}

-In this work, we study the problem of selecting the most informative experiments to discover causal models quickly.
-Our proposed framework answers simultaneously the questions of \emph{where} and \emph{how} to intervene, in a batched setting.
-We demonstrate theoretically the connections between the BALD strategy and other existing strategies for active causal discovery.
-Based on this, we proposed extensions of the BALD strategy for efficient batch acquisition.
-Combined with Bayesian optimisation strategy to acquire interventional values, we obtain superior performance over the state-of-the-art in causal models up to $50D$ variables in synthetic datasets as well as the real-world datasets of single-cell regulatory networks, showing the potential impact on areas like biology and other experimental sciences.
+This paper studies the problem of efficiently selecting the Bayes optimal experiments to discover causal models.
+Our proposed framework simultaneously answers the questions of \emph{where} and \emph{how} to intervene in a batched setting.
+We present a Bayesian optimization strategy to acquire interventional targets and values.
+Further, we propose two different batching strategies: one based on greedy selection and the other based on soft top-k selection.
+The proposed methodology for selecting intervention target-value pairs in a batched setting provides superior performance over the state-of-the-art for causal models up to $50D$ variables.
+We validate this using synthetic datasets and using real-world inspired datasets of single-cell regulatory networks, showing the potential impact on areas like biology and other experimental sciences.

+\begin{ack} We would like to thank Nino Scherrer, Tom Rainforth, Desi R. Ivanova and all anonymous reviewers for sharing their valuable feedback and insights.
+Panagiotis Tigas is supported by the UK EPSRC CDT in Autonomous Intelligent Machines and Systems (grant reference EP/L015897/1).
+We are grateful for compute from the Berzelius Cluster and the Swedish National Supercomputer Centre. \end{ack}